Salaheddine999/Noteed/README.md

 Noteed is a free minimal app that helps you write and manage your thoughts or todo lists.

+I've used Vercel for the deployment.
 Give it a try: https://noteed-lime.vercel.app/

 ## Tech Stack

-I used React and Daisy UI (Tailwind CSS component library) on the frontend.
-And for the backend I used 'xano' to create database to store notes, and to generate RESTful API.
-And to integrate the backend with the frontend I used React-Query.
-I also used Auth0 to add authentication and authorization services to the app.
+- Front-end: React, React Query, React Router, Tailwind CSS (Daisy UI).
+- Back-end: Xano to store notes, and generate RESTful APIs.
+- Authentication: Auth0.

 ## Screenshots